 Thank you for agreeing to present at EN2017!
 To ensure that your preparations go smoothly and your participation is both productive and enjoyable, please take careful note of the following instructions and key dates.

 If you have not already done so, please register for EN2017 now at http://www.exchangenetwork.net/en2017.

-- Your Final PowerPoint is due to ECOS’ Greg McNelly by April 17
+- Your Final PowerPoint is due to ECOS’ Eddie Ortiz by April 19

-Your Session Moderator will convene at least two session planning calls in February and March.
-During these calls, you will
+Your Session Moderator will convene at least one session planning call in March.
+During this call, you will

-- Get to know your Session Moderator and fellow Session Presenter;
+- Get to know your Session Moderator and fellow Session Presenter(s);

 - Discuss the session’s theme, content, timing, and transitions;

 - Discuss development and submittal of your Draft and Final PowerPoint presentations; and

 - Learn about the session’s room setup, audio-visual equipment, and live webcast (and why your Final PowerPoint is due a month before EN2017).

 Each presentation in Concurrent Sessions 1-12 lasts 30 minutes.
 You should plan on 20 minutes for your presentation and 10 minutes for questions and answers.
 One of your Session Moderator’s roles is to start on time and stay on schedule.
 Because audience members move among session rooms and webcast viewers switch among session room live feeds, reliably starting each presentation on the half hour maximizes audience participation and information exchange.
 (Note that General Session presentations and panels do not follow the 20 minute/10 minute approach.)